Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Like something out of West Side Story.
 Bleeb’s at the mirror singing I’m so pretty.

-davewhamond creator about 1 month ago
+davewhamond creator 3 months ago

 Squirrels for the win!
 Mind you, it IS called a Bird Feeder, not a Squirrel Feeder.